 MetroHealth follows the Screening Recommendations of most major Societies ACR/SBI/ASBrS/ACOG

-A screening mammogram is an x-ray examination performed on an asymptomatic women, not suspected of having breast cancer, for the early detection of breast cancer.
+A screening mammogram is an x-ray examination performed on an asymptomatic woman, not suspected of having breast cancer, for the early detection of breast cancer.
 Mammograms can often detect breast cancer before it can be felt by you or your doctor.
 A screening mammogram can show even early signs of cancer.
 The goal is to find breast cancer early, before any symptoms have developed and the cancer has a better treatment outcome.
-Screening mammograms has a proven 30% reduction in mortality.
+Screening mammograms have a proven 30% reduction in mortality.